Volodymyr Shcherban

 Volodymyr Petrovych Shcherban (Володимир Петрович Щербань; born 26 January 1950) is a Ukrainian politician and governor of a number of regions in Ukraine.
-He is sometimes confused with another Ukrainian politician, Yevhen Shcherban.

 Brief biography

-Shcherban was born in the town of Artemivsk, Perevalsk Raion (Voroshilovhrad Oblast) on January 26, 1950.
+Shcherban was born in the town of Artemivsk, Perevalsk Raion (Voroshilovhrad Oblast) on 26 January 1950.
 After finishing school, in 1967 he went to work for the Tochmash Factory in Donetsk as apprentice to a locksmith.
 From 1969 to 1971 Shcherban served in the army.
 Afterwards, he returned to Tochmash where he worked as a locksmith from 1971 to 1972.
 From 1972 to 1976 Shcherban studied at the Donetsk Institute of Soviet Trade.
 From 1976 to 1979 he worked for the fruit and vegetable farms of the Chernivtsi regional department of retail.
 Later he worked in a number of retail institutions in Donetsk.

-In 1990 Shcherban was elected to the Donetsk city council.
+In 1990 Shcherban was elected to the Donetsk City Council.
 From 1992 to 1994 he was a deputy mayor in Donetsk and from 1994 to 1996 chairman of the Donetsk Oblast council.
 Shcherban was also elected to the Verkhovna Rada from the Budyonnivsky electoral district N107 (Donetsk Oblast).
 In the parliament he was a member of the Social-Market Choice faction and the Budget Committee.
 He served as a People's Deputy of Ukraine at the second convocation until 1998.
 At the same time, from 1995 to 1996, Shcherban was appointed the governor of Donetsk Oblast and was an acting governor of Sumy Oblast from 1994 to 1996, completely ignoring the fact of unlawful conduct by working as legislator and government official.

+As a member of the Liberal Party of Ukraine (LPU), Shcherban was elected once again from the Donetsk region electoral district N41 in 1998, joining the parliamentary group the Independents.
+On July 8, 1999, the decision of the Constitutional Court of Ukraine came into force which prohibited Volodymyr Shcherban from combining the post of the head of the Sumy Regional State Administration with the duties of a people's deputy of Ukraine.
+In connection with this decision, Vladimir Shcherban had to submit an application for withdrawal from the deputy corps.
+In September 1999 Shcherban finally resigned as a member of parliament.